Sky Glass is a 4K TV with Sky built in, no dish required, for £13 per month

 For those people who rent their home or live in a building that cannot have a satellite dish installed this is genuine game changer.
 Suddenly they can get Sky TV in their home and do so with quality audio and visuals from Sky Glass.

-The face that Sky Glass seamlessly draws together all the disparate streaming services and content libraries together in one place also cannot be overlooked.
+As T3 has praised Sky for before, too, The face that Sky Glass seamlessly draws together all the disparate streaming services and content libraries together in one place also cannot be overlooked.
+Sky had already done miracles in terms of drawing all these sources of content together in a simple to use user interface, so the fact that Sky Glass takes this even further and simplifies the hardware experience, too, is just remarkable.

+One TV, one cable and one remote is Sky Glass in terms of hardware, and that includes a Sky TV box, Dolby Atmos speaker system and 4K resolution panel.
+For many people it is going to be one product solution that they've been waiting for.

+T3 is really enthused about Sky Glass and can't wait to test it out.
+Be sure to check back in to T3 soon for our full take.